alexander-ugent/streamlit-analytics2/.github/CONTRIBUTING.md

 All code changes happen through pull requests, so we suggest you familiarize yourself with [GitHub Flow](https://guides.github.com/introduction/flow/).
 Pull requests are the best way to propose changes to the codebase.
 We actively welcome your pull requests:

-1. Fork the repo and create your branch from `main`.
-Make sure to start your branch with the word "test/"
+1. Fork the repo and create your branch from `main`. **Make sure to start your branch with the word "test/"**
-2. Make sure your code lints.
+2. Make sure your code lints by running tests on the code (described below)
 3. Issue that pull request!

 ## Any contributions you make will be under the same license as the project